vinod-taborda/perry/README.md

     % docker attach container_name
     % su - db2inst1
     % db2 create database DB0TDEV using CODESET ISO-8859-1 TERRITORY US

-#### Docker - Postgres
-A [Docker Image](https://hub.docker.com/r/cwds/postgresql/) with Postgress is available to develop against.

-#### Initialization
-The CWDS API postgres database must be initialized prior to starting the first time.
-To initialize, execute the following commands:

-    % ./gradlew shadowJar
-    % java -jar build/libs/api-dist.jar db clean config/api.yml

-The first time the application starts it will initialize the database schema during the boot process.

-### Database Migrations

-The CWDS API uses [Flyway](https://flywaydb.org/) for handling postgres database migrations.
-To update your database to the latest version run the following:

-   % java -jar build/libs/api-dist.jar db migrate config/api.yml

-### Database Seeding

-Use your favorite database tool to execute the SQL files in src/main/resources/db/seeds.

 ### Development Server